 Learn about the difference between for-profit colleges, nonprofit colleges, private and public schools, and everything in between.
 Understanding different aspects of these institutions can help you make an informed decision when applying to college, vocational schools, or a trade school.

-What Is A For-Profit School?
+What is a For-Profit School?

 For-profit schools are businesses.
 The product they sell is education.
 Some for-profits are public, and they are traded in the stock exchange.
 Others are owned by a private equity firm.
 Generally, a for-profit school comes with a higher price tag than nonprofits do, because the goal is to operate on a surplus so shareholders make money.

-What Is A Nonprofit School?
+What is a Nonprofit School?

 Nonprofit colleges are usually more affordable and have better financial aid packages.
 The admissions counselors are, in most instances, people who went to college for this type of career.
 They earn a salary, so there’s no hard sell trying to get bodies through doors.

-What Are Private And Public Schools?
+What are Private and Public Schools?

-What Does Gainful Employment Mean
+What Does Gainful Employment Mean?

-In order to protect you from predatory schools, the Obama administration came up with the Gainful Employment Act.
+In order to protect students from predatory schools, the Obama administration came up with the Gainful Employment Act.
 By actual definition, gainful employment means an employee is receiving consistent work and payment from an employer.
 Most recently, it’s become associated with colleges and their graduates.